JavierParada/starter-academic2/content/authors/admin/_index.md

 - Visitors
 ---

-Javier Parada is an applied microeconomist specialized in the application of econometric methods for big data analysis.
-His [dissertation](files/poster.pdf) studies the impact of rural road rehabilitation on farmers' access to markets.
-Javier’s research interests lie at the intersections of civil conflict, forced displacement, agricultural productivity, and international development.
-He is currently working on measuring land use changes in fragile countries with satellite imagery and is interested in measuring how violence affects agricultural productivity.
+I am an applied microeconomist specialized in the application of econometric methods for big data analysis.
+My [dissertation](files/poster.pdf) studies the impact of rural road rehabilitation on farmers' access to markets.
+My research interests lie at the intersections of geospatial analysis, agricultural productivity, and international development.
+I have worked on measuring land use changes in fragile countries with satellite imagery and I am interested in contributing on how to use geospatial analysis as an alternative source for development and environmental indicators.

-Javier is looking to improve his project management skills and his ability to communicate his findings to a broader audience.
+# Javier is looking to improve his project management skills and his ability to communicate his findings to a broader audience.

 {{< icon name="download" pack="fas" >}} Download {{< staticref "files/cv/Parada_CV_2020.pdf" "newtab" >}}CV{{< /staticref >}}.